LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 - introduced `flutter_bloc` package and refactored the whole project to its directives
 - replaced `Riverpod` DI with `get_it`
-- decided on constructor-injection pattern instead of inside-class `GetIt` lookup - for reasons explainded below
+- decided on constructor-injection pattern instead of inside-class `GetIt` lookup - for reasons explained below
 - simplified `MovieListState` as a consequence of replacing `riverpod`'s `StateNotifier` architecture with `flutter_bloc`
 - refactored all navigation to Flutter's native `Navigator` called in `BlocListener` and removed `go_router` package
-- extracted app navigation to hybrid pattern: local `MovieListNavigator`, global `AppNavigator` in order to separate navigation concern from UI and business logic and keep feature-local navigation separated from global nav
+- extracted app navigation to hybrid pattern: local `MovieListNavigator`, global `AppNavigator` in order to separate navigation concern from UI and business logic and keep feature-local navigation separated from global navigation
-- refactored `MovieListState` to incorporate navigation commands in the form of abstract class `NavigationCommand` implementations, where `NavigationCommand` follows single-use pattern to prevent unnecessary navigation calls
+- refactored `MovieListState` to incorporate navigation commands in the form of `NavigationCommand` class implementations, where `NavigationCommand` follows single-use pattern to prevent unnecessary rebuilds
+- added `TwoButtonView` to app navigation
-- implemented the view's state management and navigation to and from `TwoButtonView` with with `BLoC`, using `Cubit` for state management
+- implemented `TwoButtonView`'s state management and navigation to and from it with with `BLoC`, using `Cubit` for state management
+- consciously proposed example `BLoC` test in a controversial fashion - using a sequence of states to test closest-to-life scenario where `MovieListBloc` traverses multiple states, with all possible transition types; such test is perhaps more difficult to maintain and create than a series of isolated tests but does their work in one go - the cost/benefit tradeoff to be discussed
-- introduced `CircularProgressIndicator` showing during async tasks, navigated to and from in `BlocListener` by global `AppNavigator`
+- introduced `CircularProgressIndicator` during async tasks, navigated to and from in `BlocListener` by global `AppNavigator`
-- introduced proper `MessageDialog` class to communicate errors and messages to the user; the class uses `ButtonBuilder` to create standardized buttons
+- introduced proper `MessageDialog` class to communicate errors and messages to the user; the class uses `ButtonBuilder` to create standardized buttons and `DialogFactory` to create task-composed dialogs
+- introduced custom `Exceptions` that control specialized error-dialogs to separate business logic from UI and precisely identify and show to the user predicted causes of app's failures
 - centralized Widget sizes in single class `AppSizes` to control app's look from one place in the code
 - introduced handling all exceptions by logging or rethrowing them to be handled in calling code